microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Java).md

 In this hands-on lab, you will learn how to:

 - Create a storage account and storage containers using the Azure Portal
-- Create a Web app in Visual Studio and deploy it to Azure
+- Create a Web app in Eclipse and deploy it to Azure
 - Read and write blobs and attach metadata to them
 - Use the Computer Vision API to extract information from images
 - Use the cross-platform [Microsoft Azure Storage Explorer](http://storageexplorer.com/) to work with Azure Storage